AAbella7529/Hello-/README.md

 My purpose is to gain skills and experience in this field.
 I enjoy studying and learning.

-Future-proofing myself in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.
+For Future-Proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.

 I have a keen interest in Creative Design and Web Design.